Dissent, Debate, and CoffeeHouse Culture

 Over the years, Connaught Place has witnessed the rise and fall of several governments and parties in the nearby Lutyens’.
 However, the Indian Coffee House has felt it more closely than the rest.
 In 2012, the Aam Aadmi Party was formed by Arvind Kejriwal following the 'India Against Corruption ' Movement.
 Mr. Singh recalled the several meetings that took place in the coffee house during that period.

 As the city embraced the changes that flooded the 90s, the Indian Coffee House had also been carved out as a space for young university students engaging in politics.
 Old customers still remained loyal, many of whom are regulars at specific tables to this day.

-Back home, I dialed my friend again.
-“Would this coffee house come to your mind if you had to meet a friend, maybe me, somewhere?”
+Back home, I dialled my friend again.
+“Would this coffeehouse come to your mind if you had to meet a friend, maybe me, somewhere?”
 I asked.
 He shook his head.
-The old has paved the way for the new; there are now one too many themed cafes with Wi-Fi services in Lucknow for new consumers to choose from.
+The old has paved the way for the new; there are now one-too-many themed cafes with Wi-Fi services in Lucknow for new consumers to choose from.